-The Nissui Group will launch internal education on business and human rights for the purpose of not only preventing discrimination and harassment at workplaces as in the past but also instilling respect for human rights in all value chains associated with its businesses and the responsibility to respect human rights amang its employee.
+The Nissui Group launched internal education on business and human rights to its managiment layer, for the purpose of not only preventing discrimination and harassment at workplaces as in the past but also instilling respect for human rights in all value chains associated with its businesses and the responsibility to respect human rights amang its employee.
 The traning seminar was conducted online, in order to prevent the spread of COVID-19 infections.

 |Date of the training seminar||Details of the training seminar||Target||Participants|